kmille/freetar/README.md

 Try it out: https://freetar.androidloves.me

 ## Features
-- no ads, popups, ai, blockchain.
+- no ads, popups, AI, blockchain.
 Just a simple design
 - search for tabs and view them
 - save your favorite chords as favs (everything is stored in session storage, no account needed)
 - dark mode